felixgborrego/prompts/README.md

 - SourceTree, Visual Code, Docker, Lens, Authy, headlamp, rectangle, Google Drive, Teams, Slack
 -  Google Cloud CLI tools, dbeaver-community
 - rust cargo (using rustup script)
-- golang (and configure GOPATH and PATH  in zshrc)
+- golang with brew (and configure GOPATH and PATH with the brew installed version in zshrc)
 - get, git lfs,
 Add a comment explaining what the software is for and divided in functions.
 The script must report the installation success/failure of each application at the end